ga4gh/va-spec/docs/source/overview.rst

 **VA-Spec Components:**

 #. **A Generic Core Information Model (Core IM)**.
-A foundational, domain-agnostic conceptual model, built from SEPIO elements pertinent to VA use cases. *Provides a base on which VA Statement Profiles are built for the GA4GH Community*. (`LINK <https://va-ga4gh.readthedocs.io/en/latest/core-information-model/index.html>`_)
+A foundational, domain-agnostic conceptual model, built from SEPIO elements pertinent to VA use cases. *Provides a base on which VA Statement Profiles are built for the GA4GH Community*. (:ref:`LINK <core-im>`)
-#. **Standard VA Profiles**: A set of standard models that extend the Core IM to represent specific Statement types, formalized as json-schema specifications. *Provides GA4GH community with recommended standards for out-of-the-box interoperability, and example of how to apply the modeling framework to create new Profiles.* (`LINK <https://va-ga4gh.readthedocs.io/en/latest/standard-profiles/index.html>`_)
+#. **Standard VA Profiles**: A set of standard models that extend the Core IM to represent specific Statement types, formalized as json-schema specifications. *Provides GA4GH community with recommended standards for out-of-the-box interoperability, and example of how to apply the modeling framework to create new Profiles.* (:ref:`LINK <standard-profiles>`)
-#. **A Modeling Framework**:  A methodology with implementation support and tooling to facilitate extension and de novo development of Profiles. *Allows community-driven development and testing of models for specific annotation types and use cases*.  (`LINK <https://va-ga4gh.readthedocs.io/en/stable/implementation-guidance.html#profiling-methodology>`_)
+#. **A Modeling Framework**:  A methodology with implementation support and tooling to facilitate extension and de novo development of Profiles. *Allows community-driven development and testing of models for specific annotation types and use cases*.  (:ref:`LINK <profiling-methodology>`)
 #. **Reference Implementation(s)**.
 A library of software and services that demonstrate the creation, validation, and exchange of compliant data using VA Profiles. *Provides a working example of code that can be adopted and/or extended by adopters.* (`IN PROGRESS`)